gopeshwark/gopeshwark/README.md

 - 🔭 Currently working as Senior Software Engineer at **<a href="https://www.xoriant.com/">Xoriant</a>**
 - 🚀 Currently mastering the art of Javascript and React JS.
 - 👯 I’m looking for opportunities where I can learn and build **Amazing Scalable Products**
-- 🛠 Trying to get my hands on Public Cloud & Devops.
+- 🛠 Trying to get my hands on Angular, Public Cloud & Devops.
 - ⚡ Fun fact: I love watching movies ❤️

 ## 🔧 Tools & Stack